Adam Leitman Bailey, P.C. Protects Loan Servicer From Rico Conspiracy and Fraud Action Attacking Foreclosure Judgment

 Based on the briefing of Adam Leitman Bailey, P.C., the U.S. District Court for the Eastern District of New York not only dismissed the complaint against its client, the loan servicer, but also dismissed the complaint as to all other defendants, and granted dismissal with prejudice and without leave to re-plead, barring the borrower from bringing such claims again.

-William J. Geller and Jackie Halpern Weinstein of the litigation practice group of Adam Leitman Bailey, P.C. represented the loan servicer in its wholly successful defense of this action.
+Jackie Halpern Weinstein of the litigation practice group of Adam Leitman Bailey, P.C. represented the loan servicer in its wholly successful defense of this action.